tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/销毁实例_intl.md

 - For prepaid monthly/yearly subscription instances, you prepay for capacity.
 You can cancel your subscriptions at any time and get a refund if you are not satisfied with the product.

->?If you see that the **Return Now** button is unavailable when you try to terminate your prepaid (monthly/yearly subscription) instance, it means that the self-service return quota of your account has run out.
-That is, you cannot manually terminate the instance.
-Instead, the instance will be revoked automatically after the subscription ends.
+>?If you find **Return Now** button unavailable when you try to terminate prepaid monthly/yearly subscription instance, it means the self-service return quota of your account has run out and you cannot manually terminate the instance.
+The instance will be automatically revoked after subscription expires.

 The following shows how to get the refunds: